-Use the ISS guide to explore campus buildings, facilities, and learn some helpful tips.
+Use the ISS guide to explore campus buildings, facilities, and learn some helpful tips!

-Register for and attend International Student Orientation.
+Register and attend International Student Orientation!

-Leadership and Student Engagement is committed to helping every student thrive through new student orientation, facilitating peer connections in leadership and student life programming, and serving the community through ucalgarycares.
-The LSE connects students to one another, and to the wider campus community.
-Check out Unwind events.
+Leadership and Student Engagement is committed to helping every student thrive.
+Through new student orientation, facilitating peer connections in leadership and student life programming, and serving the community through ucalgarycares, the LSE connects students to one another, and to the wider campus community.
+Check out Unwind Events.